Students learn benefits of lifetime fitness when PE teachers demonstrate healthy habits in class

 “The only kind of running, other than playing a sport, that they do is the mile run [during fitness testing],” Rich said.
 “They run so fast that they die out so quickly.
 Learning how to pace themselves and use their target heart rate so they can be working in their zone is very important.”

 Incorporating heart rate training into their biking and running is also a key educational aspect that both Fort Lupton and Nichols students benefit from.
-Yost’s students use adidas Zone for IHT Spirit wrist heart rate monitors, and Rich and Enos are in the process of adding the same monitors to their programs.
+Yost’s students use IHT Zone wrist heart rate monitors, and Rich and Enos are in the process of adding the same monitors to their programs.
 The monitors, the teachers say, will help students understand what it takes to maintain their lifetime fitness levels for the long term.

 “The kids having this technology so young is very exciting,” Yost said.
 “They’ll be able to take that knowledge and use it as an adult.
 Whether they are trying to run a 5K or cycling or doing triathlons or playing a pickup basketball game, whatever it may be, as an adult, having the knowledge and the desire to know how a heart rate monitor works will be a huge skill set that they can carry on with them.”